mootools/mootools-more/Docs/Localization/FormValidator.Polish.md

 Class: FormValidator {#FormValidator}
 =====================================

-Contains the messages for FormValidator in Chinese.
+Contains the messages for FormValidator in Polish.
+Thanks Oskar Krawczyk for the translation.

-### Simplified Chinese Usage

-Simply change the language property to *cnCHS*.

-	MooTools.lang.setLanguage("cnCHS");

-### Traditional Chinese Usage
+### Usage

-Simply change the language property to *cnCHT*.
+Simply change the language property to *PL*.

-	MooTools.lang.setLanguage("cnCHT");
+	FormValidator.language = "PL";

 See also: [FormValidator][] and [MooTools.Lang][]